 Step # 3 Choosing the Right Hosting Company

 Don’t go with the cheapest price.
-Cheap hosting fees mean insufficient memory and you’ll have to upgrade to get enough memory.
-Even if you think your website is only a small one with a few pages and a blog.
-The content will soon mount up with images and videos and the website will run out of memory, and you’ll have to upgrade your hosting fees.
+Cheap hosting fees mean insufficient memory, and an upgrade fee for sufficient memory.
+Even if your website starts with a few pages and a blog.
+You will be adding images and videos which requires more memory.

-The Hosting Company must be able to give you PHP 7.0+ without costing extra.
-You want free SSL certificate, daily backups of your website and email service, and 24/7 helpful tech support and WordPress expertise.
+The Hosting Company servers should have PHP 7.0+ with a free SSL certificate, at no extra cost.
+Daily backups of your website and email service with 24/7 helpful tech support.

 Step #4 Choosing the Website Software

 This time you’re in luck the best software for a website is WordPress and there is no cost to you to use WordPress.
 It’s delivered to you when you sign up with a Hosting Company.
 WordPress is the most used software for websites worldwide.
 It is secure and updated regularly.
 The next step is the most challenging one.